-- Avant-Garde Metal: Mash-up genres with impunity.
+- Avant-Garde Metal: Genres will get mashed up with impunity.

 - Digital Piracy Is Evil: Somewhat inverted: the lyric "Stop, stop Winny upload" refers to the old p2p service Winny (comparable to Napster), but when asked in an interview about using such an old reference, the lead singer mentioned that he wanted to have a catchy STOP phrase where other stuff like STOP NUKES could be replaced.
 Knowing their self-referential humor and love of playing with expectations...